 I have had people ask me how I make my quilled watches.
 I’m a detail-oriented person, so I love to make tiny things.
 In fact, I feel much more comfortable with small projects than something that would take days or weeks to do.

 Maybe it’s me always being in a hurry, or perhaps having the attention span of a goldfish that keeps me working in small-scale.

 Either way, I like starting a project and actually finishing it on the same day.
 I feel like I accomplished something before the kids get home 🙂

 I do have a few tips and tricks to speed up the process that I’d like to share with you:

 - Lay the watch down flat to assemble, but tilt up to embellish.
 When I’m adding any decorations, I put it up on a little watch stand that I picked up at Michael’s.
-You can tell how the light will hit the design and it becomes easier to see proper placement of any glittery bits.
+You can tell how the light will hit the design and it becomes easier to see the proper placement of any glittery bits.

 - Embellishment isn’t confined to just glitter, though.
-Glossy Accents makes small water droplets and adds shine to tiny pieces; glass beads are a great way to add a pop of color, tiny sequins, and even a few doodles can go a long way.
+Glossy Accents makes small water droplets and adds shine to tiny pieces; glass beads are a great way to add a pop of color, small sequins, and even a few doodles can go a long way.
 By the way, I’d recommend 1/16″ quilling paper or thinner for making designs – the 1/8″ doesn’t leave much room for dimension.

 - Use a good clear, permanent adhesive and be quick and careful to seal in your work.
 Don’t use crazy glue or any cyanoacrylate (CA) type adhesive – it causes a reaction with the metal or plastic, and the inside of the crystal will haze over permanently.